 Since its founding in 1974, The Montessori School has established several annual traditions designed to enrich the student experience, deepen connections with the school, and emphasize Montessori values.

-From the annual Mystery History in the Elementary School, to international travel in the Middle and Upper Schools, your student will look forward to these events and activities as part of their MSR educational journey.
+From the annual Mystery History in elementary school, to international travel in the Middle and Upper Schools, your student will look forward to these events and activities as part of their MSR educational journey.

-This favorite Elementary School event is a fun and educational twist on Halloween.
-Choosing from an assigned a category of educational significance - such as renowned peace leaders, endangered animals, historical figures, mythology, literary characters, etc., students research, write a report and make a presentation to their class while dressed as their chosen person, animal or thing.
+These favorite elementary grade-level events are a fun and educational way to deepen student understanding and inspire a love of learning.
+A special twist on Halloween, Mystery History has students in grades 1-3 choosing from an assigned category of educational significance—such as renowned peace leaders, endangered animals, historical figures, mythology, literary characters, etc. Students research, write a report, and make a presentation to their class while dressed as their chosen person, animal or thing.
 Mystery History culminates with a costume parade for parents and younger students.

 Fields Trips and Educational Travel

 In keeping with the Montessori and International Baccalaureate (IB) approach to learning, making connections through real-world experiences is what MSR field trips and educational travel are all about.
 Designed to give students at every grade-level, toddler-grade 12, age-appropriate experiences beyond the confines of the classroom, these off-campus experiences range from local strawberry farm visits to an annual New York City Odyssey trip, and international travel.
 Click for more about field trips in our Middle School and Upper School.

 All students joining the MSR Upper School participate in a book signing event each fall.
 The Upper School Book contains the names of all the students who have attended the Upper School.
 As part of the commencement ceremony, graduates will place a stamp next to their name in the Upper School Book to mark their status as a graduate of MSR and signify the successful completion of their high school experience.